White Spots on Lips: 14 Causes and Treatments

 7. Baking Soda

-Baking soda acts as an exfoliant, helping to remove dead skin cells and promote cell turnover.
+Baking soda can act as an exfoliant, helping to remove dead skin cells and promote cell turnover.
 This reduces the visibility of white spots on the lips.

 • Mix a teaspoon of baking soda with a small amount of water to form a paste.